Table of contents

 Operating Deflection Shapes | ✖ | ✖ | ✖ | ✖ | ✖ | ✖ | ✖ | ✖ | ✖ | ✓ |

-Manually with a qualified Predictive Maintenance Engineer (PdM).
-They can be employed or can be outsourced from companies offering PdM services.
+Manually, by a qualified Predictive Maintenance Engineer (PdM).
+They can be employed or outsourced from companies offering PdM services.

 Both options have their benefits and drawbacks.
-Qualified PdM’s are normally expensive and spend a lot of time analyzing the data.
-However, once they know the machine in detail they can very reliably predict its failure and set appropriate scheduled maintenance tasks well in advance.
+Qualified PdMs are generally expensive and spend a lot of time analyzing the data.
+However, once they know the machine in detail, they can very reliably predict its failure and set appropriate scheduled maintenance tasks well in advance.

-On the other hand, predictive maintenance software solutions are way less expensive but far less reliable.
-Just think how many different types of equipment exist, and in how many different environments and conditions they work.
-Because of that, it is impossible to set a unique baseline for all of them and set unique thresholds for alarming.
+Automated predictive maintenance software solutions are way less expensive but far less reliable.
+Consider the vast array of equipment types and the diverse environments and conditions in which they operate.
+Because of that, it is impossible to set a unique baseline for all of them and set unique thresholds for alarms.
+The best solution is often a combination of automatic analysis of non-critical machines and manual analysis for mission-critical machines.

 Conclusion

-The efficiencies of mechanical equipment can be increased by using proper Machine Condition Monitoring solutions.
+The efficiencies of mechanical equipment can be increased by using top-notch Machine Condition Monitoring solutions.
+Dewesoft system integrators work with each company to deliver customized, turn-key solutions that improve the reliability, safety, and efficiency of your production plant.

 More information